 Talent places the cells in the centrifuge.

 After discarding the supernatant, resuspend the cells in 2 milliliters of PBS [1].
-Divide the cells into individual microcentrifuge tubes with 1 milliliter of cell suspension in each tube [2].

 Talent adds 2 ml of PBS to the cells and mixes it.

-Talent aspirates 1 ml of cells and adds them to a new tube.
+This shot was not filmed-the PBS was already added to the cells and do not need to add to a new tube.

 Now, freeze microcentrifuge tubes in liquid nitrogen until white solid forms [1] and immediately thaw in a 37 degrees Celsius water bath [2].
 Centrifuge the tubes at 12,000 g for 10 minutes at 4 degrees Celsius [3].